Contents

 Who Was John Deere: Most likely, if you’ve ever driven by a farm or seen one on television, you’ve seen the recognizable green tractors that have come to represent agriculture.

 It’s simple to take these tractors for granted because they are now such a commonplace aspect of American society.
-Yet, have you ever wondered who was responsible for this ground-breaking invention?
+Have you ever stopped to think about who created such an innovative invention?

 How did John Deere forever alter the way that farming was done?
 We’ll explore John Deere’s remarkable life story and illustrious contributions to agriculture in this essay.